cloudbees-days/cloudbees-field-workshops/docs/core/core-1.md

    5. **microblog-backend** - a Python sample application to be used in conjunction with the **microblog-frontend** application to be used with this workshop.
 * Your Core Team Master was also setup to use Core configuration as code as we will explore next.
 ]

+???
+The `workshop-setup` job also created two GitHub pull requests to streamline that labs where they are needed.